 3. Identify cross-sell and upsell opportunities

-Maintain a close relationship with your customers to understand their current product usage and identify opportunities to cross-sell and upsell.
+Maintain a close customer relationships to understand their current product usage and identify opportunities to cross-sell and upsell.
 Frequent audits of how the customer uses your service or the purchase frequency of your product can help you discover new opportunities.

 Whether it’s a new update, feature, or accessory, the customer should believe that it’s an essential complementary addition to their current purchase.
 Based on previous activities, service-related businesses can use marketing automation to educate and nurture their customers.
 In contrast, product-related businesses can gather more insights into the user’s persona and use it to upsell.
 For example, suggesting a laptop with higher RAM to a software engineer.